Aquanty/rtd-hgs/docs/source/index.rst

 General
 ~~~~~~~

-Once the grid generation step is completed, the pre-processor generates
+| Once the grid generation step is completed, the pre-processor
-a set of data for a default problem by assuming saturated, steady-state
+  generates a set of data for a default problem by assuming saturated,
-flow in a non-fractured, homogeneous porous medium.
-The porous medium
+  steady-state flow in a non-fractured, homogeneous porous medium.
+The
-properties for the default problem, which are hardwired in the code, are
+  porous medium properties for the default problem, which are hardwired
-listed in Table :ref:`tab:saturated_porous_media_defaults` .
-By
+  in the code, are listed in Table :ref:
-default, the finite-element approach is used and a transport simulation
+| .
+By default, the finite-element approach is used and a transport
-is not done.
-If the default problem setup and material properties are
+  simulation is not done.
+If the default problem setup and material
-acceptable, it is likely that the only additional data required to
+  properties are acceptable, it is likely that the only additional data
-complete the definition of the problem are some flow boundary
+  required to complete the definition of the problem are some flow
-conditions, which can be assigned as described in
+  boundary conditions, which can be assigned as described in
+  Section :ref:
-Section :ref:`sec:bndy_cond` .
+| .

 --------------